yonaskolb/JSONUtilities/README.md

 - `.value(T)` Provide an alternative value
 - `.custom((DecodingError) -> InvalidItemBehaviour)` Lets you specify the behaviour based on the specific DecodingError

+## KeyPath
+Each json(atKeyPath:) function takes a KeyPath.
+This is an enum with 2 cases:

+- `key(String)` - this does a single key lookup
+- `keyPath([String])` - this does a nested key lookup

+KeyPath can be initialized with a string literal.
+When doing so, if there are any `.` it will be treated as a keypath instead of a simple key.

+When providing keyPaths, an int allows lookup up a value in an array by index. eg: `"myArray.1"` string literal will look for the key `myArray ` and then the 2nd item if that value is an array (indices are 0 based)

 ## Examples of JSON loading

 ### From file